-Cost of Services Are Free for registered/currently-enrolled students.
+Services Are Free for registered and currently-enrolled students.

-- If you are a student enrolled at CSUMB, you can contact us by telephone call to request services or to ask any questions: (831) 582-3969.
+- If you are a student enrolled at CSUMB, you can call us to request services or ask any questions (831) 582-3969.

 - Although there are no assurances to benefits, counseling can often lead to better interpersonal relationships, improved academic performance, solutions to specific problems, and reductions in your feelings of distress.